What it is

 Case #001.
 A 67-year-old literary translator dies in her locked study in rural Finland.
 The police call it heart failure.
 Her brother disagrees — because a manuscript found in the study mirrors the family's darkest secrets, and no one will say who wrote it.

 Five suspects.
 Eight rooms.
 Over two hundred and fifty pieces of evidence.
-The flagship Palladian case, currently in final preparation for pilot investigators.
+The flagship Palladian case, open now in the free beta.

 How long does a case take?+

-Most investigators spend about two to four hours on Inheritance of Silence.
+Most investigators spend about three to five hours on Inheritance of Silence.
 There is no time limit.

 Cases can be paused and returned to at any point.
 Some finish in one long sitting; others return over multiple sessions before submitting a final conclusion.

-Can I play alone, or do I need a group?+
+Can I investigate alone, or do I need a group?+

 Can I print the case files?+